 We are able to deliver throughout the UK and have supplied goods to Europe and America.

 Delivering oak products within the UK determined by one of three key areas.

 C. The distance to travel from our workshop (YO26 7QJ)

-Depending the answers we would either use a dedicated local delivery company, Fedex UK or the National Palletline system.
+Depending on the answers we would either use a dedicated local delivery company, FedEx UK or the National Palletline system.

 If a local delivery company is used, the driver can help unload the goods at your home.

-Smaller items up to 30kgs are usually delvierd with Fedex and delivered to your door.
+Smaller items up to 30kgs are usually delivered with FedEx and delivered to your door.